-I often tell my readers to never depend solely on emergency savings and to always have that extra plan in place just in case the worst happens.
+I often tell my readers never to depend solely on emergency savings and always have that extra plan in place just in case the worst happens.

-Well, we made lots of phone calls to explain the financial hardship she was having in order to keep creditors in the loop.
+We made lots of phone calls to explain the financial hardship she had to keep creditors in the loop.

 They appreciated that.

 Contact everyone you owe money to that you can’t pay back and either talk to them or send them a financial hardship letter.

 Make a deal with them to see if you can manage your finances with lowered interest rates or perhaps a lowered minimum payment until your situation changes.